Branhellward/Geoscience-and-alluvial-gold/GeoCalc extension/README.md

 ---

-Use this script we can convert our .xlsx table to .txt file and back again and use it with [Phgeocalc](https://racurs.ru/program-products/photomod-geocalculator/).
+Use this script we can convert our .xlsx table to .txt file and back again then use it with [Phgeocalc](https://racurs.ru/program-products/photomod-geocalculator/).

 1. Take a .xlsx table with coordinate for convert: